camunda/camunda-docs-manual/content/reference/rest/process-instance/get-activity-instances.md

   <tr>
     <td>activityType</td>
     <td>String</td>
     <td>The type of the activity that this instance enters (asyncBefore job) or leaves (asyncAfter job).
-Corresponds to the XML element name in the BPMN 2.0, e.g. 'userTask'.</td>
+Corresponds to the XML element name in the BPMN 2.0, e.g., 'userTask'.</td>
   </tr>
   <tr>
     <td>processInstanceId</td>